 When the camp first opened, girls slept in cabins and boys slept in large tents.
 Over time, more cabins were built along with a dining hall, arts and crafts building, bathhouses, and pavilions.
 Donations from individuals, businesses, and foundations were essential to fund the development of 4-H Camp Wabasso.

-NOTE: 4-H Camp Wabasso is required to be permitted to operate by the New York State Department of Health; required to be inspected twice yearly by the New York State Department of Health; and include the address where inspection reports are filed.
+NOTE: 4-H Camp Wabasso is required to be permitted to operate by the New York State Department of Health; required to be inspected twice yearly by the New York State Department of Health.
 The inspection reports are filed at the local New York State Department of Health, Dulles State Office Building, 317 Washington Street, Suite 2, Watertown, NY 13601-3768.